-Can Past Discipline from the Arizona Nursing Board be Removed from Nursys?
+Can Past Discipline from the Arizona Nursing Board be Removed from Nursys? | Disciplinary Case

 In 2018, the Board moved license verification from the Board’s website to NURSYS.
-Previous Board policy removed all disciplinary actions from a nurse’s record after a five-year period.
-This is no longer the policy.
+Previous Board policy removed all disciplinary actions from a nurse’s record after five years.
+It is no longer the policy.

 - Voluntary Surrender